sapcc/castellum/README.md

 Note that `castellum_asset_resizes` is also incremented for resize operations that move into state "failed".
 The counter `castellum_errored_asset_resizes` is only incremented when a greenlit operation cannot be moved out of the "greenlit" state at all.
 Resize operations that move into state "failed" are counted by `castellum_operation_state_transitions{to_state="failed"}`.

-### Supported asset types

-The following asset managers are available:

-- TODO

 [pq-uri]: https://www.postgresql.org/docs/9.6/static/libpq-connect.html#LIBPQ-CONNSTRING
 [os-env]: https://docs.openstack.org/python-openstackclient/latest/cli/man/openstack.html